Q. How does the new NCCP system correlate with the "old" NCCP system?

-Q. Is there a fee required attempting the test and if “Yes” is it required for each attempt?
+Q. Is there a fee required attempting the test and, if “Yes,” is the fee required for each attempt?

 Q. Who sets the minimum requirements for coaches?

-A. The CLA Coaching Committee, every MA has a voting Coaching Coordinator who carries the number of coaching votes relevant to the number of disciplines active in the MA.
+A. The CLA Coaching Committee is responsible for administrating the Coaching Certification Program.
+Each Member Association has a voting Coaching Coordinator who carries the number of coaching votes relevant to the number of disciplines active in the MA.

-Q. Where would I go to receive information on the coaching program?
+Q. Where would I go to find additional information on the coaching program?